Amazon Web Services

 General advice for updating DEI software can be found in Tech Note 0012.

-The standard setup creates a single S3 user.
+The initial installation creates a single S3 user.
 To create additional credentials, edit

 /etc/svpasswd, using that first entry as a template.
 For example, after adding a second user,